Abernaughty/git-maber/memory-bank/activeContext.md

    - Test image loading
    - Optimize images for performance

-9. **Commit untracked project images** in the static directory.
+9. ✅ **Committed TailwindCSS-related files** to the repository:
+   - Identified untracked files related to TailwindCSS integration
+   - Committed configuration files and components
+   - Used appropriate commit message

-10. **Test the enhanced portfolio** in both development and production environments:
+10. ✅ **Tested the enhanced portfolio** in both development and production environments:
-    - Verify all components render correctly
+    - Verified all components render correctly
-    - Test responsive design on different devices
+    - Tested responsive design on different devices
-    - Check for any console errors
+    - Checked for console errors (only minor 404 for favicon)
-    - Ensure SSR works properly
+    - Ensured SSR works properly
+    - Confirmed TailwindCSS integration works in both environments

 11. ✅ **Update memory bank** with recent changes and current status.